vncntt/metal_pins/README.md

 ## Contributing

 This is just a weekend project and has lots of room for improvement.
 Try to make more fine-grained features appear and submit a PR!

-## License

-MIT License - feel free to use this code in your own projects!